xw-hu/SAC-Net/README.md

 ## Test
-1. Please use the trained model and put the model in `./examples/SAC-Net/SAC-Net-res101/snapshot/`.
+1. Put the trained model in `./examples/SAC-Net/SAC-Net-res101/snapshot/`.

 2. Enter the `./examples/` and run `test_saliency.m` in Matlab.